Asterics2020-Obelics/School2018/README.md

 We recommend to use pycharm.
 Free Community Edition: [Download PyCharm](https://www.jetbrains.com/pycharm/download) or opt for a free copy of the Professional Edition under [Student License](https://www.jetbrains.com/student/).

+# Chat rooms <a name="chat"></a>

+[Slack chat rooms](https://obelics-school2018.slack.com/) are available before, during and after the school (you should have received an email with an invitation).
+If you need to talk to each other during a session, share information, ask questions, you can use the corresponding chat rooms to do so.
+These chat rooms can also be used by the different tutors to give information or advices before or during the hands-on sessions.
+You can also start one-to-one chat rooms.

+Several channels are available, like *General* for all discussion/questions about the school, lectures, hands-on, etc. There is also a channel *Social* to help you to get out together during the evening.

+You can get the slack app directly on your phone: [Android](https://play.google.com/store/apps/details?id=com.Slack) or [Apple](https://itunes.apple.com/fr/app/slack/id618783545?mt=8).

 # Tutors <a name="tutors"></a>